Background & Research Interests

 - Richmond TK, Spadano-Gasbarro JL, Walls CE, Austin SB, Greaney ML, Wang ML, Mezgebu S, Peterson KE.
 Middle school food environments and racial/ethnic differences in sugar-sweetened beverage consumption: Findings from the Healthy Choices study.
 Preventive Medicine.
 2013 Sep 10. pii: S0091-7435(13)00327-7.
 [Epub ahead of print].

 - Wang ML, Lemon SC, Welch G, Rosal MC.
 Development and Validation of the Lifestyle Self-Efficacy Scale for Latinos with Diabetes (LSESLD).
 Ethnicity & Disease.
-[In press].
+2013 Autumn; 23:428-435.

-- Richardson M, Waring ME, Wang ML, Nobel L, Cuffee Y, Person SD, Hullett S, Kiefe CI, Allison A. Weight-Based Discrimination and Medication Non-Adherence among Low-Income African-Americans with Hypertension: How much of the association is mediated by self-efficacy?
+- Richardson M, Waring ME, Wang ML, Nobel L, Cuffee Y, Person SD, Hullett S, Kiefe CI, Allison A. Weight-based discrimination and medication non-adherence among low-income African-Americans with hypertension: how much of the association is mediated by self-efficacy?
 Ethnicity & Disease.
-[In press]
+2014 Spring;24(2):162-8.

-Postdoctoral Training, 2012-present, University of Massachusetts Medical School
+Postdoctoral Training, University of Massachusetts Medical School, Worcester, MA